rust-num/num-bigint/README.md

 later.
 The build script automatically detects this, but you can make it mandatory by enabling the `i128` crate feature.

+The `u64_digit` feature enables usage of larger internal "digits" (or otherwise known as "limbs").
+Speeeding up almost all operations on architectures that have native support for it.

 The `prime` feature gate enables algorithms and support for dealing with large primes.

 ## Releases